Streams & Valleys is awarded $25,000 which has been allotted to:

 THROUGHOUT ITS RICH HISTORY, MAYFEST CONTINUES TO CHANGE WITH THE TIMES TO ATTRACT MORE THAN 200,000 VISITORS EACH YEAR.

-The festival includes an Art & Gift Market, Tom Thumb Children's Area, Riverbank Area, Sports Area, Frost Zone Area, the Mayfest Run, Senior Citizen's Day, Military Appreciation admission and music and performing arts entertainment on seven stages.
+The festival includes an Art & Gift Market, Tom Thumb Albertsons Children's Area, Riverbank Area, Midway Area, Zone Area, Senior Citizen's Day, Military Appreciation admission and music and performing arts entertainment on seven stages.
 There are a number of special attraction shows, rides, activities, games and a delectable offering of food and beverages.
 From young to old, Mayfest includes something for everyone and entertains the entire family.

 With the cooperative effort and shared commitment to the community, Mayfest will continue to increase the awareness of the parks and river, and enhance the quality of life in the Fort Worth community for years to come.